Purpose of the document

 - data integrity to prevent any alteration of the messages exchanged

-In order to secure the online payment process, you share a secret key with WL Sips, which enables the latter to authenticate you when you call Sips Paypage.
+In order to secure the online payment process, you share a secret key with Worldline Sips, which enables the latter to authenticate you when you call Sips Paypage.

 You are responsible for preserving this key and you must take every appropriate measures to: